ubitux/scripts/README.md

 ### Config

 Some scripts depend on a config file.
-For those, the file [template config file](utils/config) needs to be adjusted appropriately.
+For those, the file [template config file](utils/config.in) needs to be copied to a `config` file and adjusted appropriately.

 ## Punctual scripts (oneshot directory)